hvalls/reqi/README.md

 - Support for headers
 - Support for parameters
-- Support for PUT, DELETE and PATCH methods
+- Support for DELETE and PATCH methods